RandyAbernethy/swinginonastar/README.md

 |Net Tonnage    |	36 NT \*\*| Carrying Capacity Volume|

 \* `GT = IV / 100`, where IV is the sum of the vessel's enclosed spaces in Cubic Feet
-\*\* `NT = GT - CV`, where CV is the volume consumed by crew, accomodations, machinery, stores, etc. in cubic feet divided by 100
+\*\* `NT = GT - CV`, where CV is the volume consumed by crew, accomodations, machinery, stores, etc. in Cubic Feet divided by 100

 |Ship's Weight     | lbs         |  Tons | Metric Tons | Description                                    |